jonakeys/battleship/README.md

 -- BATTLE --
 In turn, each player fires a shot.
 When it hits, the number of the ship is revealed.
-When it misses, an 'M' is displayed on the field.
+When the shots misses, an 'm' is displayed on the field.

+-- OPTIONS --
+In the main menu there's an option to play against the computer.
+When a game is won and the program quits, the results are written to a file named 'statsFile.txt' in the same directory as the game is run.